Helperbird/website/src/pages/features/paragraph-widths.md

 url: features/paragraph-widths/
 ---

-## Tell Me About This feature
+## About This Feature
-Enhance your reading experience with Helperbird's paragraph width setting feature.

-Easily adjust the width of paragraphs on PDFs and websites to fit your screen and personal preference.
+Helperbird's Paragraph Width feature lets you easily adjust the width of paragraphs on websites and PDFs.
+Make the text fit your screen and personal preferences for a better reading experience.

-Improve readability and reduce eye strain with our user-friendly browser extension.

 ## Benefits

-The benefits of Helperbird's paragraph width setting feature are:

-### Adjust the width of paragraphs
+### Adjust Paragraph Width
-It allows users to adjust the width of paragraphs on PDFs and websites to fit their screen and personal preference.
+Change the width of paragraphs to fit your screen and personal preference.

-### Improve readability
+### Improve Readability
-It improves readability by making text more legible and comfortable to read.
+Make text more comfortable to read by adjusting its width.

-### Reduce eye strain
+### Reduce Eye Strain
-It reduces eye strain and fatigue by allowing users to adjust the width of text to their preference.
+Lower eye strain and fatigue by customizing text width to your liking.

 ## Features

-- Adjust the width of paragraphs on PDFs and websites.
+- Adjust the width of paragraphs on websites and PDFs.
 - Set the width of paragraphs to fit your screen.
-- Pick the color of the paragraph background.
+- Choose the color of the paragraph background.
-- Pick the color of the paragraph text.
+- Choose the color of the paragraph text.
-- Pick the color of the paragraph border.
+- Choose the color of the paragraph border.

-## Is this a Helperbird Pro feature?
+## Is This a Helperbird Pro Feature?

 Yes, this is a Helperbird Pro feature.

-Wait no more!
-Here comes the Helperbird paragraph width.
-It automatically converts big text blocks in websites into columns, which are easier and more relaxed to read.

-## Tell me more about this feature

-Wait no more!
-Here comes the Helperbird paragraph width.
-It automatically converts big text blocks in websites into columns, which are easier and more relaxed to read.

-## Features

-Control the width of the paragraphs on a page
+## More About This Feature

+Helperbird's Paragraph Width feature makes big blocks of text easier to read by converting them into narrower columns.
+This simple adjustment helps you read more comfortably and reduces eye strain.